 We firmly believe that the best part of Kid Link is our team members.
 We prioritise a happy and supportive culture, extensive training, and only having team members with excellent interpersonal skills.
 This means that we hope all our families can confidently form rapport and a high level of trust in their therapist quickly.
 Despite this, we know that occasionally a family or child may not “click” with an OT.
 We don’t take this personally and want families to get the most out of therapy.
 The OTs on our team are well aware that they need a family to trust them before they can do their job effectively.
 Please feel free to be direct with your OT if you are not happy about something, or, where you don’t feel comfortable doing this, please email or chat to the Client Liaison Team at reception, who will gladly discuss other options and availability with a different OT.

-We are a family centered practice, and our focus is on upskilling the family to meet their goals.
-If yourself and the therapist determine your child will benefit from ongoing OT, frequency will be recommended.
-We often see our families on a fortnightly basis.
+We are a family centred practice, and our focus is on upskilling the family to meet their goals.
+If yourself and the therapist determine your child will benefit from ongoing OT, you will be given a fortnightly session time.
 We love to give our families consistency if we can, so your child will have the same day/time for the term.
 Bookings are made term-by-term, and we do our best to accommodate preferences.
-However, some families may not require fortnightly frequency and you are welcome to ‘book as you go’ into consultation or cancellation spots.
+However, some families may not require fortnightly frequency once they have a well established plan in place and are welcome to transition to consultation based services – where goals are reviewed less frequently and parent education is prioritised.
 Our ultimate aim is for your child not to need to access OT, so we will only ever recommend that you come for the sessions you feel you need.

 It’s very challenging to be able to say “your child will need ___ number of sessions”.
 Access to private therapy is really decided by the family.
 Some opt to utilise a few sessions and focus solely on parent education so they can continue on their own.
 Others opt to come for a number of years addressing lots of complex goal areas.
 There are so many factors which impact on outcomes and how long the course of treatment will be.
 The short answer is that the number of sessions will be decided collaboratively between the family and the OT. is up to the family.
 If you tell us what works for you and what you want out of therapy, we will do our best to tailor our program to suit you and give you an estimate of what to expect given what you are wanting to achieve.